Kintoyyy/MikroTik-LibreQos-Integration/README.md

 ### **How It Works**
 1. **Connects to MikroTik Router**:
    - Uses the `routeros_api` Python library to connect to the MikroTik router and fetch PPP secrets and active hotspot users.
+   - Reads connection parameters from the `config.json` file.

 2. **Processes PPP Secrets and Active Hotspot Users**:
    - Compares the current PPP secrets and active hotspot users with the existing CSV data.